elvisgroup3IS/front-end-web-project/README.md

 # front-end-web-project
 This is my Front-End Web project.
-It is website for review products.
+It is a website for review products.